waterlinked/waterlinked.github.io/docs/underwater-gps/integration/api.md

 ## Interaction

 Any programming language can be used to interact with the API.
-We have examples in both [python](https://github.com/waterlinked/examples) and [go](https://github.com/waterlinked/ugps-nmea-go), which currently cover, for instance:
+We have examples in both [Python](https://github.com/waterlinked/examples) and [Go](https://github.com/waterlinked/ugps-nmea-go), which currently cover, for instance:

-* Sending of locator depth when using the [A1 locator](../locators/locator-a1) (see the script `externaldepth.py`).
+* Sending of locator depth when using the [Locator A1](../locators/locator-a1.md) (see the script `externaldepth.py`).
-* Sending in of satellite GPS data (positioning and/or heading) from an external GPS receiver (see the script `nmeainput.py` or its [go analogue](https://github.com/waterlinked/ugps-nmea-go))
+* Sending in of satellite GPS data (positioning and/or heading) from an external GPS receiver (see the script `nmeainput.py` or its [Go analogue](https://github.com/waterlinked/ugps-nmea-go))
 * Export of tracks to a GPX file (see the script `tracklog.py`)
-* Output of the positions calculated by the UGPS G2 system in NMEA format (see the script `nmeaoutput.py` or its [go analogue](https://github.com/waterlinked/ugps-nmea-go))
+* Output of the positions calculated by the UGPS G2 system in NMEA format (see the Python script `nmeaoutput.py` or its [Go analogue](https://github.com/waterlinked/ugps-nmea-go))